-The old lady was no shrinking violet either, she was tough: she worked in a department of SMERSH and received the medal “For Valor” during the war.
+The old lady was no shrinking violet either, she was tough: she worked in a department of the military counter-espionage service called SMERSH and received the medal “For Valor” during the Second World War.
 There was discipline in everything: breakfast, lunch, dinner and bedtime all to a strict schedule.
 If I did anything wrong, I’d immediately get the belt.

 Grandpa was retired and worked as housekeeping manager at the resort where we lived, twenty-three kilometers from Irkutsk on the way to Baikal.

 When I turned seven I was sent to a residential school.
 This was a kind of student dorm you had to live at from Monday to Saturday.
 I would be taken home for Saturday evening and Sunday.

 The resort was in a forest, a picturesque spot on the banks of an inlet from the Angara River.
 The summers meant bike rides, fishing, mushrooms and berries, while in winters it was toboggans and skis.
 Out of the children there were two girls from my class and the brother of one of the girls who was four years older than us.
 He would listen to pop music on a reel-to-reel tape recorder, he was an amateur photographer and had soldered together his own light organ.

 Through him I learned how to take photographs and became a life-long music fan.
 I later attempted to solder something of my own, but as electronics developed it was a hobby that soon became obsolete.